Amazon Prime Day 2019: Up to 65% off SSDs, hard drives and flash drives

 Like the Ultra Dual Drive except this has a Lightning connector for use with iPhones and iPads instead of USB-C. Need to quickly free up space on your device without storing to the cloud first?
 Here you go.

-The Ultra Fit is another really inexpensive flash drive -- less than $10 for 64GB.
+The Ultra Fit is another really inexpensive flash drive.
 However, while the PNY drive above gives you something to grab onto, this SanDisk is little more than the USB connector.
 That makes it better for keeping it constantly connected to a laptop, game console or car stereo.

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.